 Note that this is in opposition to what he writes earlier.
 The stocks here would have prices exceeding their asset values — about 1.5 times to be exact — which is actually one of the criteria in his framework for Defensive grade stocks.

 What He Suggested

 For his readers, Graham actually recommended NCAV stocks with a positive Trailing 12-month Earnings Per Share (often abbreviated as EPS -TTM).

 "If one can acquire a diversified group of common stocks at a price less than the applicable net current assets alone—after deducting all prior claims, and counting as zero the fixed and other assets— the results should be quite satisfactory...
 If we eliminated those which had reported net losses in the last 12-month period we would be still left with enough issues to make up a diversified list."

 These are the default criteria for NCAV (Net-Net) grade stocks on Serenity.

-Serenity does allow screening for stocks using the two-thirds NCAV method as well.
+However, Serenity does allow screening for stocks using the Two-Thirds NCAV method as well.

-One can always find all stocks selling under two-thirds of their NCAV on the free Classic Graham Screener using:
+One can always find all stocks that are simply selling under two-thirds of their NCAV on the free Classic Graham Screener using:

-But to find NCAV (Net-Net) grade stocks selling under two-thirds of their NCAV, one would need to screen for:
+But to find NCAV (Net-Net) grade stocks — stocks with a positive EPS (TTM) — selling under two-thirds of their NCAV, one would need to screen for:

 This can be done using the Advanced Graham Screener.